konst-int-i/konst-int-i/README.md

-👋 Hi, I’m @konst-int-i (Konstantin), a PhD student in the Computer Lab at the University of Cambridge.
+👋 I am a PhD student in the Computer Lab at the University of Cambridge.

 My PhD is on explainable AI (XAI) for clinical decision-making, but am curious about any AI theory and applications that are useful in the real world.